navya-eedula-uw/DATA-512-Wildfire-Analysis-Part-1/README.md

 ### Rate Limits
 - Please refer to [EPA's AirData FAQ](https://www.epa.gov/outdoor-air-quality-data/frequent-questions-about-airdata) for current rate limits

+# Project Workflow

+1. **data_acquisition.ipynb**
+This notebook retrieves the wildland fire dataset from the USGS, computes the distance of each fire from Centennial, filters the dataset for the years 1964 to 2024, and produces two CSV files containing selected columns.
+One file includes all fires that occurred during this time frame, while the other focuses on fires within a 650-mile radius of Madison.

+2. **epi_air_quality_history_example.ipynb**
+This notebook is designed to obtain AQI data from an API, clean the dataset, calculate any missing AQI values, and ultimately generate a CSV file containing yearly AQI estimates from 1964 to 2024.

+3. **smoke_estimate.ipynb**
+This notebook utilizes the files created by the previous notebooks to calculate smoke estimates and compare these estimates with AQI data for validation purposes.

+4. **modelling.ipynb**
+This notebook is employed to develop a time series forecasting model based on smoke estimates, aiming to forecast smoke levels for the next 25 years.

+5. **data_visualizations.ipynb**
+This notebook analyzes the data generated thus far using visual representations.
+It creates three specific visualizations as outlined in the project requirement document.

 # Wildfire Data
 ### Dataset
 The [Combined wildland fire datasets for the United States and certain territories](https://www.sciencebase.gov/catalog/item/61aa537dd34eb622f699df81), [1800s-Present (combined wildland fire polygons)](https://www.sciencebase.gov/catalog/item/61aa537dd34eb622f699df81) dataset has details about all wildfires that have happened over the years all over the US.
 This dataset was collected and aggregated by the US Geological Survey.
 The dataset is relatively well documented.
 The dataset provides fire polygons in ArcGIS and GeoJSON formats.